AleksanderWa/Budgeter/README.md

 - Update budget / records

 - All key features beside user registration are protected.
-User needs log in to acquire token which should be added to HTTP_AUTHORIZATION header of each request when performing any of the action listed above.
+User needs to log in to acquire token which should be added to AUTHORIZATION header of each request when performing any of the action listed above.
+[Examples](#Example requests:)

 ## URLS:
 - [GET, POST] /budgets